Annapurna Base Camp Trek

 What is the mortality rate at Annapurna Base Camp?

 The mortality rate of the ABC camp is less than one percent.
-Since it is among the easy treks, if you have decent experience or physical training, you can quickly complete the successful trek of the ABC.
+Since it is among the moderate treks, if you have decent experience or physical training, you can quickly complete the successful trek of the ABC.
 So, train your body and have a respectable physical physique.

 What is the shortest trek to ABC?